-Responsible financing, covering Environmental, Social and Governance (ESG) issues, is a topic of increasing importance to societal constituents, and one that affects investing and lending decisions across the bank.
+Responsible financing, covering Environmental, Social and Governance (ESG) issues, is a topic of increasing importance that affects investing and financing decisions across the Bank.
 The Bank recognises that our financing practices have an impact on society and failure of our customers to appropriately manage ESG issues can directly impact their operations and long-term economic viability, and the communities and environment in which they operate.

+In 2022, the Board of Directors approved the incorporation of environmental risk considerations into the Bank's Risk Appetite Statements.
 The Bank adopts DBSH's Responsible Financing Standard that documents the overarching approach to responsible financing and additional assessment required when entering into transactions with elevated ESG risks.
 The requirements of this Standard represent the minimum standards.
-Where significant ESG issues are identified, escalation is required to the relevant industry specialist and IBG Sustainability Office in DBSH for further guidance before submitting the credit memorandum to the credit approving authority.
+Where significant ESG issues are identified, escalation is required to the relevant Global Industry Specialist and IBG Sustainability in DBSH for further guidance prior to approval by the Credit Approving Authority.